 Saalbach

 One of Austria’s most rocking resorts, Saalbach is centred on an attractive old Tyrolean village and renowned for its full-on après ski.
-Oh, and access to one of Austria’s largest lift-linked ski areas, which will be the site of the FIS Alpine Ski World Cup finals in March 2024.
+Oh, and access to one of Austria’s largest lift-linked ski areas.
 The Saalbach-Hinterglemm-Leogang Skicircus area, to give it its full name, was recently expanded further with a gondola link to Fieberbrunn—giving it the tongue-twistingly long moniker of Saalbach-Hinterglemm-Leogang-Fieberbrunn.

 As that name suggests, this is now a sizeable ski area, with over 270km of pistes.
 From the freeride paradise of Fieberbrunn, to the cruisey blues surrounding Saalbach village, these slopes cater for every kind of ski holiday.
-This winter, the much-loved Limberg four-seater chair will be replaced by a brand new high-speed 8-seater chair.
-A fun fact?
-During its 29 years of service, the old lift has carried no fewer than 29 million skiers skywards.
+Last winter, the much-loved Limberg four-seater chair was be replaced by a brand new high-speed 8-seater chair—during its 29 years of service, the old lift carried no fewer than 29 million skiers skywards.
+Not a bad stat!

 To get the full lowdown, read our Saalbach ski resort review.